answeredbyablemind/answeredbyablemind.github.io/_posts/2022-01-12-signal_space_en.md

 Is it too simple?

-Just like how by paying a membership fee for Netflix's membership gives you access to all Rocket Delivery services provided by Coupang, if it is confirmed that a mathematical object satisfies only these two laws, it becomes a member of the "vector" group.
+Just like how by paying a membership fee for Netflix's membership gives you access to all videoss provided by Netflix, if it is confirmed that a mathematical object satisfies only these two laws, it becomes a member of the "vector" group.

 And accordingly, it can receive the concepts and techniques that have been hard-earned in linear algebra.